ibehave-ibots/Building-Robust-Neuroscience-Experiments-with-Python-and-PsychoPy-Dec24/installation-instructions/windows_install.md

 ## Step 5: Testing the Installation
 Now the installation is finished, let's test that everything works!

-1. In VSCode, open the file `test_psychopy.ipynb`
+1. Open Miniforge Prompt and type in `code` to start VSCode,
-2. Click yes for any extension VSCode suggests installing
+2. In VSCode open the file `test_psychopy.ipynb`
-3. In the top right corner, click on "Select Kernel" and choose the previously created psychopy environment
+3. Click yes for any extension VSCode suggests installing
-4. If the environment is not detected, restart VSCode
+4. In the top right corner, click on "Select Kernel" and choose the previously created psychopy environment
-5. Run the cell in the notebook by clicking the arrow to the left of the cell or pressing `ctrl+enter` while the cell is focused.
+6. Run the cell in the notebook by clicking the arrow to the left of the cell or pressing `ctrl+enter` while the cell is focused.
-6. If this opens a gray window and displays some text, everything worked out!
+7. If this opens a gray window and displays some text, everything worked out!